Plants by Mail

 Location: Loxley, AL

 Why do we list location?
 This is so you can know, in most cases, where the evergreen shrubs you buy are coming from.

 Breakdown of scores from each of the 10 factors we evaluate.
 You can read details on what each category means and how we score it here.

 Plants by Mail Nursery Review

-Plants by Mail comes in at a 7, dropping their grade at a C+.
-Plants by Mail is obviously spending some time to improve their website and it shows.
+Plants by Mail comes in at a 76.5, putting their grade to a C. Plants by Mail is obviously spending some time to improve their website and it shows.
 It’s got a lot more features.
 The only major issue is they seem to be out of stock on a lot of items.
 But, there are a lot more plants in-stock than there were a year ago this time.
 They seem to be making a concerted effort to improving the retail website.

 Just from their prices & ship costs alone, PlantsByMail.com is worth trying out.
 Having said that, Plants by Mail is still a bit of an enigma to us.
 Just my opinion but they are missing out on a huge sales opportunity.
 They are owned by one of the largest wholesale growers in the country.
 A very well respected company within the industry.
 It’s obvious that they just haven’t focused much on their retail website.
-We always to find something that makes us hesitate giving a full endorsement.
+We always seem to find something that makes us hesitate giving a full endorsement.
 For example, we never got an order confirmation email from the order we just placed.
 That’s just odd!